IS3D/easy_atlas/README.md

 6. If you have `yarn` installed, run `yarn build`

 ### Test
-After the *Target* and *Build* steps above, open Maya "Set Project" to your local EasyAtlasTestMayaProject directory.
+After the *Target* and *Build* steps above, open Maya and "Set Project" to your EasyAtlasTestMayaProject directory.
 Run the following code from the script editor:

 `import easy_atlas`
 `easy_atlas.launch()`

+After each change to the /easy_atlas script files, build again to copy the files into the included maya project.
+Then close EasyAtlas in Maya.
+Relaunch EasyAtlas using the commands above.